elopio/docs/source/includes/_callAPI.md

 All functions in the Call API accept two arguments:

-1. A `params` object that contains the Ethereum contract address to call and any key/value pairs that match the input parameters for the contract method.
+1. `p`, a parameters object that can contain the Ethereum contract address to call, as well as any key/value pairs that match the input parameters for the contract method.
 2. A callback function.

-The Call API functions are part of the `augur.api` object and follow a pattern of `augur.api.<Contract Name>.<Contract Function>(<Params Object>, <Callback Function>)`.
+The Call API functions are part of the `augur.api` object and follow a pattern of `augur.api.<Contract Name>.<Contract Function>(<Parameters Object>, <Callback Function>)`.

 While technically optional, the Augur development team **strongly recommends** using a callback.
 Without it, the calls will be synchronous, which can lock up the web browser until they complete.